 The doctoral program in information systems prepares academic scholars who concentrate on how business technologies are designed, developed, and used to enable and empower individuals, teams, processes, organizations, and the society.

-The Technology Management Club strives to explore trending technologies, build leadership skills, and develop professional expertise with a variety of activities including guest speaker presentations, networking events, interactive learning seminars, community service events, educational field trips, and social activities.
+The Digital Technology Management Club strives to explore trending technologies, build leadership skills, and develop professional expertise with a variety of activities including guest speaker presentations, networking events, interactive learning seminars, community service events, educational field trips, and social activities.